abbyarmada/artisan/README.rst

 - Generic interface for managing a farm.
 - Easily extensible for custom use-cases.
-- Support for Linux, Mac OS, and Windows.
+- Support for Linux, Mac OS, and Windows Servers and Workers.
-- 100% code coverage test suite.
-- High code health rating.
+- High code health and test coverage.

 License
 -------